 - E.2.b.1.
-At least 18 months training under active supervision of a Diplomate of the ACVIM, Specialty of Cardiology.
+At least 18 months training under active supervision of either an ACVIM (Cardiology) Diplomate or an approved ECVIM Cardiology Diplomate.
 While the overall balance of small and large animal experience may vary based on the location of the training site and the interest of the trainee, broad-based training in veterinary cardiology is a major goal of the residency-training program. - E.2.b.2.
 An additional minimum of 6 months clinical training supervised by an ACVIM Diplomate of the Specialty of Small Animal Internal Medicine, Large Animal Internal Medicine, or an ABVS recognized specialist in other related disciplines (including hospital affiliations) is required if training under item E.2.b.1 is not extended to 104 weeks.
 Such training must occur at an institution, private specialty practice, or research facility that is predominantly involved with a related discipline of cardiology. - E.2.b.3.
 Training must include, but is not limited to, clinical rotations, seminars and consultations with specialists.
 The guidelines and requirements described for standard residencies Sections E.1.c, E.1.d, E.1.e, E.1.f, E.1.g, and E.1.h, are also applicable to non-traditional programs.
-When not attending seminars or conferences during the training program, the candidate must be actively engaged in the practice of clinical cardiology under the supervision of a Cardiology Diplomate.
+When not attending seminars or conferences during the training program, the candidate must be actively engaged in the practice of clinical cardiology under the supervision of either an ACVIM (Cardiology) or an approved ECVIM Cardiology Diplomate.